-The SPE templates were extracted for each DOM and each season in the IceCube and Deep-423 Core detectors and investigated for correlations with hardware-related features.
-Neither detector 424 shows more than a 0.5% deviation in any of the fitted parameters over the investigated seasons, in 425 agreement with Ref.
+The SPE templates were extracted for each DOM and each season in the IceCube detector and investigated for time dependent behaviour and correlations with hardware-related features.
+Neither detector shows more than a 0.1% deviation in any of the fitted parameters over the investigated seasons, in agreement with Ref.
 [8].
-Yearly variations in the fit parameters are consistent with statistical fluc-426 tuations.
-The HOE DOMs located in the IceCube and DeepCore detectors were found to have an 427 Exp2 component distinguishable from the standard DOMs.
-Similarly, DOMs with the old method 428 of AC coupling were found to have a narrower and larger Gaussian component.
-This was not found 429 to be due to a manufacturing process and is still under investigation.
-430
+Yearly variations in the fit parameters are consistent with statistical fluctuations.
+The HQE DOMs were found to have a smaller peak-to-valley ratio than the Standard QE DOMs, as well as an overall $-3.34 \pm 0.01\%$ lower mean charge.
+The DOMs instrumented with the old toroids were found to have a narrower and larger Gaussian component.

-The SPE templates were introduced into the MC simulation production and the result was compared to the default charge distribution.
-A significant improvement in the description of the low-level variables, total charge per DOM, and total charge per event over the number of channels was shown.
+The SPE templates were implemented into the MC simulation production chain and the results were compared to the default charge distribution (TA0003).
+A significant improvement in the description of the low-level variables, total charge per DOM and total charge per event over the number of channels, was shown.
 IceCube includes a systematic that scales the bare efficiency of the DOMs to maintain agreement with a quantity known from lab or in-ice measurements.
-After accounting for this shift, the effect on physics analysis, as shown by the bright-to-dim ratios, is expected to be minimal (percent level changes in the measured charge).
+After accounting for this shift, the effect on physics analysis, as shown by the bright-to-dim ratios, is expected to percent level changes in the measured charge.

-The new method for extracting the calibration constant that determines the gain setting on each of the PMTs (the Gaussian mean of the fit) has been revised and shows that the average gain was approximately 2.2%±3.1% higher than expected.
-This will be implemented in future IceCube data reprocessing.
+The new method for extracting the calibration constant that determines the gain setting on each of the PMTs (the Gaussian mean of the fit) has been revised and shows that the average gain was $2.00 \pm 0.03\%$ larger than expected.
+This will be accounted for in future IceCube data reprocessing and simulation.

-443 Acknowledgments
+478 Acknowledgments

-We acknowledge the support from the following agencies: U.S. National Science Foundation - Office of Polar Programs, U.S. National Science Foundation - Physics Division, University of Wisconsin Alumni Research Foundation, the Grid Laboratory Of Wisconsin (GLOW) grid infrastructure at the University of Wisconsin - Madison, the Open Science Grid (OSG) grid infrastructure; U.S. 447 Department of Energy, and National Energy Research Scientific Computing Center, the Louisiana 448 Optical Network Initiative (LONI) grid computing resources; Natural Sciences and Engineering 449 Research Council of Canada, WestGrid and Compute/Calcul Canada; Swedish Research Coun-450 cil, Swedish Polar Research Secretariat, Swedish National Infrastructure for Computing (SNIC), 451 and Knut and Alice Wallenberg Foundation, Sweden; German Ministry for Education and Re-452 search (BMBF), Deutsche Forschungsgemeinschaft (DFG), Helmholtz Alliance for Astroparticle 453 Physics (HAP), Research Department of Plasmas with Complex Interactions (Bochum), Germany; 454 Fund for Scientific Research (FNRS-FWO), FWO Odysseus programme, Flanders Institute to en-455 courage scientific and technological research in industry (IWT), Belgian Federal Science Policy 456 Office (Belspo); University of Oxford, United Kingdom; Marsden Fund, New Zealand; Australian 457 Research Council; Japan Society for Promotion of Science (JSPS); the Swiss National Science 458 Foundation (SNSF), Switzerland: National Research Foundation of Korea (NRF); Villum Fonden, 459 Danish National Research Foundation (DNRF), Denmark.
-460
+We acknowledge the support from the following agencies: U.S. National Science Foundation - Of-479 fice of Polar Programs, U.S. National Science Foundation - Physics Division, University of Wiscon-480 sin Alumni Research Foundation, the Grid Laboratory Of Wisconsin (GLOW) grid infrastructure 481 at the University of Wisconsin - Madison, the Open Science Grid (OSG) grid infrastructure; U.S. 482 Department of Energy, and National Energy Research Scientific Computing Center, the Louisiana 483 Optical Network Initiative (LONI) grid computing resources; Natural Sciences and Engineering 484 Research Council of Canada, WestGrid and Compute/Calcul Canada; Swedish Research Coun-485 cil, Swedish Polar Research Secretariat, Swedish National Infrastructure for Computing (SNIC), 486 and Knut and Alice Wallenberg Foundation, Sweden; German Ministry for Education and Re-487 search (BMBF), Deutsche Forschungsgemeinschaft (DFG), Helmholtz Alliance for Astroparticle 488 Physics (HAP), Research Department of Plasmas with Complex Interactions (Bochum), Germany; 489 Fund for Scientific Research (FNRS-FWO), FWO Odysseus programme, Flanders Institute to en-490 courage scientific and technological research in industry (IWT), Belgian Federal Science Policy 491 Office (Belspo); University of Oxford, United Kingdom; Marsden Fund, New Zealand; Australian 492 Research Council; Japan Society for Promotion of Science (JSPS); the Swiss National Science 493 Foundation (SNSF), Switzerland; National Research Foundation of Korea (NRF); Villum Fonden, 494 Danish National Research Foundation (DNRF), Denmark.
+495